Anish-shakya/60-Days-of-SQL/README.md

 - During my SQL learning journey, Today I learn about creating a Temporary table simple called temp table in SQL

 ![Alt text](Assets2/image-37.png)

+- We can also insert new rows into a table after we've created it.
+We use an "insert into" statement with the name of the table, followed by a select query that will generate the rows we want to add to the table.